unicode-org/icu4x/CONTRIBUTING.md

 Multiple commits should be used when the commit is too large and the scope of changes can be reduced by separating it into multiple commits which are logically self-contained.
 Such commits do not have to pass tests in isolation, and need only to be meaningfully complete for the reviewer to benefit from reading, compared to reviewing all the changes at once.

-### Review Phase
+#### Review Phase

-Once the pull request is ready, the author can switch from draft to regular pull request.
+Once the pull request is ready for review and passes all tests, the author can switch from draft to regular pull request.

 At this point, the pull request will be triaged during the next triage session and reviewers will be assigned to it.